Matrix: n. 4. A grid-like array of elements; a lattice.

 Template: n.
 1. A pattern or gauge used as a guide in making something accurately.

 <U/O> Matrix via Applied Indexation is an illustration of the horizontal segmentation and vertical integration within Clean Energy Subindustry Benchmark ETF PBW.
-Segments include Wind, Solar, Fuel Cells, Smart Grid, Water, LED, Biofuel, Automotive and Natural Gas plus further classifications detailing select component member placement within respective grouping vertical structure (10 segments, 52 classifications, 66 single and multi-listed component members, 197 placements).
-Noting its diverse industry group composition, please utilize in conjunction with recent publications (ref: sample set below and <U/O> Blogger).
+Segments include Wind, Solar, Fuel Cells, Smart Grid, Water, LED, Biofuel, Automotive, Natural Gas, Storage and Aviation plus further classifications detailing select component member placement within respective grouping vertical structure (12 segments, 59 classifications, 76 single and multi-listed component members, 248 placements).
+Noting its diverse industry group composition, please reference the Tutorial tab for sample methodology in conjunction with <U/O> Matrix - Establishing Predictive Value exercise (ref: below and <U/O> Blogger).

 4QTR21 <U/O> Matrix via Applied Indexation is currently available in multi-sheet format including portfolio management composites and supplemental summary data sets.

 Combined Renewables/Diversified Industrials/Technology sector-themed overlay illustrates Alpha and Alpha-Beta screens utilizing publicly-sourced Clean Energy Subindustry Benchmark ETF PBW for index applications of peer group analytics and valuation.
 Product suite attributes lend analytical infrastructure for new use cases and relevant applications, serving as tactical and strategic complements for both equity and corporate credit portfolio strategies (Index, Thematic, Active, Passive, Active/Passive, Beta, Alpha-Beta and Alpha).
 Methodology is adaptable across economic sectors and asset classes.